Early Reading (EYFS)

 Class teachers select the new texts for the following week for the DSR adults ensuring consistency and progression.

-Destination Reader - Developing children's understanding of texts in Y2-6 through the use of strategies and language stems
+Developing children's understanding of texts in Y2-6 through the use of strategies and language stems

 Destination Reader is a new approach to teaching reading in KS2.
 The approach involves daily sessions incorporating whole class modelling, prior to the children applying these skills through partner work and independent reading.
 Children deepen their understanding of the texts they read through the systematic use of a series of strategies and language stems.